BotYue/ELE-292-Lab-SU/Lab 5 Arduino II/Lab 5 Main Task 1.md

 | Move Downmost          |    ??
 V     | ??
 V|

 > [!NOTE]
 > Leftmost position may be blocked by the breadboard.
-You don't need to add this in table.
+You can play with itm but no need to add this in table.

 ---
 ### 📌 Task 1.3 Record 2-Channel Data